grahampullan/extract-tiles/docs/developer-notes.md

 * **Diagnostics** – toggles wireframe, bounding boxes, and tile colours.
 Each handler updates active tiles immediately:
   - Wireframe: sets `material.wireframe` for all meshes in `tiles` and `cache`.
   - Bounding boxes: adds/removes helpers only for active tiles. `updateBoundingBoxVisibility` ensures cached helpers are detached.
-  - Tile colours: `_applyTileColor` swaps shading for active tiles; `_restoreTileMaterial` returns to the stored material when turned off.
+  - Tile colours: `_applyTileColor` swaps shading for active tiles using a per-mesh random HSL tint; `_restoreTileMaterial` returns to the stored material when turned off.

+### 3.5.
+Extract Selection & Prefetching

+* `loadExtractsList` hits `/api/extracts`, caches the response, rebuilds the GUI controls, and triggers an initial manifest load.
+Errors fall back to the default extract/time pair.
+* `rebuildTimeController` chooses between a discrete dropdown (many timesteps) and a slider (<=100).
+The slider stores a numeric `timeIndex` so dat.gui can emit integers even though `settings.time` remains stringified for URL construction.
+* `schedulePrefetchNeighbours` determines adjacent timesteps (+/-1, +/-2) and calls `prefetchRootTiles`, which fetches the neighbour manifest and root tile GLBs ahead of time.
+Prefetched ArrayBuffers live in `prefetchedTileBuffers`, letting `_load` short circuit straight into `GLTFLoader.parse` without another HTTP transfer.

 ---